We all know nothing lasts forever.

 Step 1: Separate the broken panel.

 Using your zip tool, slide it underneath to separate the broken panel from the other siding.
-Your zip tool essentially works like a hook to reach up behind the panels to reach what you can’t.
+Your zip tool is an excellent siding removal tool that essentially works like a hook to reach up behind the panels to reach what you can’t.
 It will unhook your broken panel from the one before it.

 Step 2: Remove any nails or screws.

-Using your pry bar, hammer, or drill to remove any nails or screws holding your vinyl panel to the sheathing.
+Use your pry bar, hammer, or drill to remove any roofing nails or screws holding your vinyl panel to the sheathing.
 You’ll have to lift up the panel above it to see the row of nails or screws.
 Having a friend to help hold it can help speed things up.

 Step 3: Prep your new piece of vinyl.